safurrier/ai-sleepwalker/docs/index.md

 # 🌙 AI Sleepwalker

+Don't let your computer go to sleep, let AI sleepwalk through it

 A digital consciousness that explores your computer during idle time, creating dream-like reflections about the files and folders it discovers.

 ## What It Does